angux94/Exp_rob_lab_ass1/README.md

 Packages and File list
 ------------

-Nodes:
+-Nodes:
 All the executable files are in /exp_rob_lab_ass1/src folder which are the .py files for each node.

-The documentation can be found in the folder : /docs Where in /builds/html can be found the html links for each of the nodes documentation.
+-The documentation can be found in the folder : /docs Where in /builds/html can be found the html links for each of the nodes documentation.

 Intstallation and Running Procedure